hellofiveaday/five-a-day-frontend/README.md

 ### Live Domains

 - **[fiveaday.com](https://fiveaday.com)** — The production domain.
 This is the public-facing URL where students and families visit the website.
 It's fully deployed and live.
 - **example.com** — A second custom domain registered (currently a placeholder).
 This will be replaced with the actual domain name soon.
-It will point to the same Netlify hosting as fiveaday.com, allowing traffic from both domains to reach the same website.
+It will point to the management app for Five a Day Evolution.

 ### **How It All Connects**